Intera/web-build-creator/readme.md

 ``{}``

-and can contain the following keys
+and can have the following keys

 - css_base_path
 - debug